abiz-ewn/Data-Visualization-using-R/README.md

 # Data-Visualization-using-R

 What is R?
-How is it applied?
-What is the code?
-How is it coded?
+How do we code it?
 R is used to visualize data by creating graphs.